 The President's State of the Union address generates a lot of tweets and is a great candidate for visualization.
 That's just what Twitter did this year in their #SOTU2014 visualization.
 In this post, we take a look at what the visualization gets right, and what it could have done better.
-Edward Tufte, a data visualization… Read the rest of this entry »
+Edward Tufte, a data visualization… Read More »

 One of the earliest applications of real-time analytics was in manufacturing plants to monitor the performance and health of their systems in real-time.
 Data like temperature, weight, and volume were monitored by sensors embedded at strategic points in a manufacturing system.
 These sensors would update monitoring dashboards in real-time, giving visibility and control over the performance, and output.
 Not just in systems, but RFID technology and surveillance cameras drastically increased the applications of real-time analytics in security, and human resource allocation in these manufacturing plants.
 It would be only a matter of time till this kind of recording of real world information was made possible outside the manufacturing, and industrial sectors.